-Rebuttal Testimony of John J. Reed CenterPoint Energy Houston Electric, LLC

-1 Q. FROM WHICH STATE REGULATORY JURISDICTIONS DID YOU CITE 2 ORDERS THAT ALLOWED THE RECOVERY OF INCENTIVE 3 COMPENSATION COSTS IN RATES?
-4 A. In addition to my citation of this Commission's Order in Docket No. 38339 which 5 allowed the inclusion of incentive compensation costs as a reasonable and 6 necessary component of a total compensation package, I also cited commission 7 orders from Alaska, Colorado, Indiana, Oklahoma and Georgia which also allowed 8 the inclusion of incentive compensation costs to be recovered in rates.
+1Q.FROM WHICH STATE REGULATORY JURISDICTIONS DID YOU CITE2ORDERS THAT ALLOWED THE RECOVERY OF INCENTIVE3COMPENSATION COSTS IN RATES?

+- A. In addition to my citation of this Commission's Order in Docket No. 38339 which allowed the inclusion of incentive compensation costs as a reasonable and necessary component of a total compensation package, I also cited commission orders from Alaska, Colorado, Indiana, Oklahoma and Georgia which also allowed - 8 the inclusion of incentive compensation costs to be recovered in rates.

 9 Q. PLEASE BRIEFLY SUMMARIZE SOME OF THE ORDERS THAT YOU 10 CITED IN YOUR DIRECT TESTIMONY.

-11 A. In its Final Order in Cause No. PUD 2018000029, the Oklahoma Commission 12 stated: 13 14 15 16 17 18 19 20 "The principal goal of incentive compensation is employee behavior that promotes safety, operations performance, and financial performance.
-This behavior is particularly important in years observed in the 2017 test-year where employees must identify and accomplish upgrades to the gas distribution system for safety and reliability and combat customer attrition prevalent in the Company's rural service area, because of factors outside of CenterPoint Oklahoma's control.
-21 22 Based upon the record before it in this proceeding, the costs for the Company's LTI and STI compensation should be allowed.
-12" 23 In its Order in Cause No. 43839, the Indiana Utility Regulatory Commission 24 recognized the value of incentive compensation plans as part of an overall 25 compensation package to attract and retain qualified personnel.
-This Commission 26 recognized that: (1) the incentive plan was not a pure profit-sharing plan, but rather 27 incorporated operational as well as financial performance goals; (2) the plan did not result in excessive pay levels beyond what is reasonably necessary to attract a talented workforce; and (3) shareholders were allocated part of the cost of the incentive compensation programs.13 The IURC found that Vectren South's incentive compensation plan did not result in excessive pay levels beyond what was reasonable to attract a talented workforce.14
+- 11 A. In its Final Order in Cause No. PUD 2018000029, the Oklahoma Commission - 12 stated:

+"The principal goal of incentive compensation is employee behavior 13 that promotes safety, operations performance, and financial 14 This behavior is particularly important in years 15 performance. observed in the 2017 test-year where employees must identify and 16 17 accomplish upgrades to the gas distribution system for safety and reliability and combat customer attrition prevalent in the Company's 18 rural service area, because of factors outside of CenterPoint 19 20 Oklahoma's control.

+- 21Based upon the record before it in this proceeding, the costs for the22Company's LTI and STI compensation should be allowed.12" - 23 In its Order in Cause No. 43839, the Indiana Utility Regulatory Commission - 24 recognized the value of incentive compensation plans as part of an overall - 25 compensation package to attract and retain qualified personnel.
+This Commission - 26 recognized that: (1) the incentive plan was not a pure profit-sharing plan, but rather - 27 incorporated operational as well as financial performance goals; (2) the plan did